 Oscar and Ana Diaz

 Idaho Press: What makes meals from El Salvador specific?
-How do you explain it to humans who’ve never heard of it before?
+How do you explain it to humans who’ve never heard of it?

 Q: Why did you select to open in Caldwell?

-A: Aside from a robust Hispanic network in Caldwell, the easy truth is that the building we are in changed into restaurant-equipped and in an awesome region.
+A: Aside from a robust Hispanic network in Caldwell, the easy truth is that our building has changed into a restaurant-equipped building in an awesome region.
 It compelled us to take the soar and begin this entire element!

 Q: What has been the largest venture for your commercial enterprise?
 How did you overcome it?

-A: My spouse worked at Northwest Nazarene University as a custodian, and I worked at Don Redican Distribution as a salesperson.
-Besides jogging the pupusa enterprise at home, we each had no previous experience jogging at a eating place and enterprise.
-We’ve taken the opportunity to study and make this work for our own family and an amazing enjoyment for our clients!
+A: My spouse worked as a custodian at Northwest Nazarene University, and I worked as a salesperson at Don Redican Distribution.
+Besides jogging the pupusa enterprise at home, we each had no previous experience jogging at a restaurant or enterprise.
+We’ve taken the opportunity to study and make this work for our family and an amazing enjoyment for our clients!